-Please keep in mind this is a super rough draft, folks.
+this is a super rough draft, folks.
 But, it still allows for a glimpse into a dark fantasy series I have on the back burner…

-Her body moved with the stealth of a jinsa cat and the grace of a Levishian dancer as she scaled the stone wall and made her untraceable escape, gliding over the rooftops of the bars, brothels, and other seedier establishments populating that part of the city.
+The reek of burnt human flesh emanated from the torso of the dead man and wafted down the secluded alley toward the more populated streets of Kamthera.
+Curious sounding voices could be heard approaching.
+The final words of the huntress’s incantation had surely traveled to the ears of nearby pedestrians.
+It was time for her to leave.
+Her body moving with the stealth of a jinsa cat and the grace of a Levishian dancer as she scaled the stone wall with ease and made her untraceable escape, gliding over the rooftops of the bars, brothels, and other seedier establishments that populated that part of the city.
 Behind her, the cries of alarmed locals carried on the wind like wildfire.